Table of Contents

 1. Account Sharing: Disclosing login information or credentials involves users sharing their account credentials with others.
 While many consumers think this is harmless, this practice undermines user privacy and security protocols.
 It poses risks to both the platform and its users by enabling unauthorized access to personal information, payment details, and potentially fraudulent transactions.
 Account sharing also causes massive financial losses.
 Streaming services, for example, lose about $2.3 billion annually to account sharing.

-2. Return/Refund Abuse: With this type of policy abuse, customers exploit lenient return policies by returning used, damaged, or different items to receive refunds or exchanges they are not entitled to.
+3. Return and Refund Abuse: With this type of policy abuse, customers exploit lenient return policies by returning used, damaged, or different items to receive refunds or exchanges they are not entitled to.
 This may include returning an item after wearing it or claiming an item was defective when it was not.
 The National Retail Federation found that in 2023, return fraud contributed $101 billion in overall losses for retailers—and for every $100 in returned merchandise, retailers will lose $13.70 to return fraud.

 4. Review Manipulation: Review manipulation involves artificially influencing the ratings and feedback of products or services by posting fake reviews.
 This practice deceives other consumers and undermines the reliability and authenticity of online reviews, and can put businesses on the receiving end of “review bombs.”